Coin collecting, coin commentary, coin images, and coin values for the passionate and the not-so-passionate coin collector

-CoinTrapTM Commentary: The 2007 Presidential $1 dollar coins are the first batch of the series, and can be collected either individually or as a set.
+CoinTrapTM Commentary: The Presidential $1 dollar coins are perfect for collecting, either individually or collectively as a set.
 The Presidential dollar coins are somewhat unique because they have edge-incused inscriptions of the year of minting or issuance.
 The edge inscriptions also include the words “E Pluribus Unum,” “In God We Trust,” and the mint mark.
 The edge inscriptions vary with each coin, and in fact, are completely absent on some error coins that were released in a batch of 2007 George Washington dollars.
-The George Washington dollars that have a smooth edge are considered to be “error coins,” and as a result, their value is considerably higher than the ones with the edge inscriptions.

-The 2007 Presidential Dollar coins include George Washington (1st president), John Adams (2nd president), Thomas Jefferson (3rd president), and James Madison (4th president).
+The 2008 Presidential Dollar coins include James Monroe (5th president), John Quincy Adams (6th president), Andrew Jackson (7th president), and Martin Van Buren (8th president).

-Coin Value: What is the value of your 2007 Presidential Dollar?
-As is usually the case, it all depends.
-The 2007 Presidential Dollar worth or value depends on these main factors: (1) your coin’s grade, and (2) which president is shown, (3) whether it has a satin finish (SF) or was a first-day-of-issue (FDI), and (4) scarcity/demand.
+Coin Value: What is the value of your 2008 Presidential Dollar?
+This can depend on many factors.
+The 2008 Presidential Dollar worth or value depends on these main factors: (1) your coin’s grade, and (2) which president is shown, (3) whether it has a satin finish (SF) or was a first-day-of-issue (FDI), and (4) scarcity/demand.
 Regarding your coin’s grade, it has become a standard in the field of numismatics (coin collecting) to grade coins on a point-scale from 1 (poor) to 70 (perfect).
 This is also referred to as the “Mint State” or just “MS” for short.
-Click here to find the up-to-date estimated value of your 2007 Presidential Dollar coin from the Professional Coin Grading Service (PCGS®), which takes all three factors mentioned above into account*.
-If you do not know the grade of your 2007 Presidential Dollar, you can take it to your local coin dealer and ask that they have it graded at one of the three major coin grading services.
+Click here to find the up-to-date estimated value of your 2008 Presidential Dollar coin from the Professional Coin Grading Service (PCGS®), which takes all three factors mentioned above into account*.
+If you do not know the grade of your 2008 Presidential Dollar, you can take it to your local coin dealer and ask that they have it graded at one of the three major coin grading services.

 Stack - Presidential $1 Dollar